rei/rei-cedar-docs/docs/components/data-tables/README.md

 ### Using Slots

-The same table can be rendered using **CdrDataTable's** named slots.
+The same information can be rendered using **CdrDataTable's** named slots, however the locked column behavior is not available.

 The below example shows:

-- how to use the `thead` and `tbody` slots to define table markup
+- How to use the `thead` and `tbody` slots to define table markup
 - `colHeaders` prop set to true because the `thead` slot is being used
 - `scope` attribute on `th` elements inside a slot